Miroslav-Miro/Python-Learning/README.md

 # Python-Learning
-My experience in python from the start(basic) to the experienced developerMy Python experience journey, from basic concepts to becoming an experienced developer.
+My Python experience journey, from basic concepts to becoming an experienced developer.
 This repository includes scripts, projects, and exercises showcasing my progress and skills."